Which anatomical term refers specifically to the region of the bo... | Channels for Pearson+

 1

-Step 1: Understand the anatomical terminology used to describe regions of the body.
-These terms are derived from Latin and are used to specify precise locations or regions.
+Step 1: Understand the question by identifying the anatomical region being referred to, which is the 'armpit'.

-Step 2: Recall that the term 'brachial' refers specifically to the region of the body known as the 'arm,' which is the area between the shoulder and the elbow.
-This is distinct from other regions such as the forearm or wrist.
+Step 2: Recall the anatomical terminology used to describe specific regions of the body.
+For example, 'brachial' refers to the arm, 'femoral' refers to the thigh, and 'inguinal' refers to the groin.

-Step 3: Review the other options provided in the question to ensure clarity: 'Femoral' refers to the thigh region, 'Antebrachial' refers to the forearm (the area between the elbow and the wrist), and 'Carpal' refers to the wrist.
+Step 3: Learn that the term 'axillary' is specifically used to describe the region of the body known as the 'armpit'.

-Step 4: Compare the definitions of these terms to the description of the 'arm' region in the question.
-The term 'brachial' matches the anatomical location described.
+Step 4: Compare the options provided in the question ('brachial', 'axillary', 'femoral', 'inguinal') and identify which term matches the 'armpit' region.

 Watch next